Bokashi Compost Buckets: An Easy DIY Method

 It might not look like a whole lot has happened to the contents of this bucket, but it definitely has.

 If you look closely, you’ll see a whitish mold around the exterior of the food waste.
 In spots, it’s a bit fuzzy.
-That develops from two of the three most common bacteria used in EM, and is harmless.
+That develops from two of the three most common bacteria used in EM and is harmless.
 Some of the vegetable and fruit matter has wilted.
-The contents have sunk down by a couple inches, as can be seen from where the ring of bokashi bran shows higher up in the bucket.
+The contents have sunk down by a couple of inches, as can be seen from where the ring of bokashi bran shows higher up in the bucket.